 When someone is hurt in an accident, they may have the right to seek compensation for the damages they experience.
-Damages take lots of different forms: medical bills, property damage, mental anguish, lost wages, etc.
+Damages can include medical bills, property damage, mental anguish, lost wages, etc.

 Every collision case is unique.
 That means that the damages and compensation amounts involved in each case are unique, too.
-Nobody can tell you exactly which damages you can recover or how much they’re worth; but here’s a primer on some of the most commonly sought damages after car accidents.
+Without knowing all the details surrounding your collision, it's difficult to tell you exactly which damages you can recover or how much your claim is worth, but here’s a summary of some of the most commonly sought damages after car accidents.

 If you’ve incurred medical bills because of your accident, those bills may be compensable.
-You can even work with your attorney to fight for compensation for projected medical bills associated with the collision too.
-Lots of people need to pay medical bills for quite some time after an accident; you don’t need to worry about future costs if you receive compensation for those damages.
+You can even work with your attorney to fight for compensation for projected future medical bills associated with the collision too.
+Many crash victims need to pay medical bills for quite some time after an accident, so it's important to request compensation for future expenses from the start.

 Compensation for medical expenses includes a wide range of costs.
-Everything—from surgeries and prescriptions to custom-made medical equipment—is eligible for compensation.
+Everything from surgeries and prescriptions to custom-made medical equipment may be eligible for compensation.

 Many car accidents cause survivors immense pain and suffering.
 If your injuries lead to physical pain, you deserve compensation for your experiences.
-No amount of money can account for the physical toll of an accident, but compensation is there to help.
+No amount of money can account for the physical toll of an accident, but compensation is there to help you work through it.

 Keep in mind that injuries don’t need to be severe to cause pain and suffering.
 You deserve to be compensated for your experiences regardless of the degree of your injuries.

 Collisions can have a deep mental and emotional impact on survivors, too.
-You don’t deserve to face anxiety, grief, or hopelessness because of someone else’s negligence or recklessness.
+You shouldn't have to face anxiety, grief, or hopelessness because of someone else’s negligence or recklessness.
 You can work with a lawyer to pursue compensation for mental anguish after a crash.

 This is why collision survivors can pursue compensation for lost wages.
-If you missed out on pay because of your accident, you can ask your attorney more about damages for lost wages.
+If you lost income because of your accident, you should ask your attorney about damages for lost wages.

 Compensation for lost wages can help when you miss time from work.
 What happens if you have to leave your job because of your injuries, though?
 What if your ability to earn money is permanently diminished by your collision?

-Here’s where compensation for diminished earning capacity comes into play.
-If a car accident changes somebody’s ability to earn money, they can pursue damages to account for their diminished earning capacity. ‘
+You might be able to request compensation for diminished earning capacity as well.
+If a car accident changes your ability to earn money, you can pursue damages to account for your diminished earning capacity.

-No matter what caused your collision, you likely stand to benefit from working with a car accident attorney.
-He or she can help you fight for justice and compensation after an accident.
-Here are the general steps you’ll follow as you begin the process of finding an attorney.
+No matter what caused your collision, you will benefit from working with a car accident attorney who can help you fight for justice and compensation after an accident.
+Here are the general steps to follow as you begin the process of finding an attorney.

-Once it’s time for you to begin searching for an attorney, there are some things you should keep in mind.
+Once it’s time for you to begin searching for a personal injury attorney, there are some things you should keep in mind.

 Your attorney will work to investigate the accident and determine what happened.
-He or she will build a case centered around securing you fair compensation.
-Your lawyer will also negotiate for the damages you wish to pursue.
+They will build a case centered around securing you fair compensation.
+Your lawyer will also negotiate with the insurance company on your behalf for the damages you wish to pursue.

 During this time, you may be asked to assist in the process by:

-If you lost a loved one in a car accident, there may be an opportunity for you to pursue justice on their behalf.
+If you lost a loved one in a car accident, you may be able to pursue justice on their behalf.
 You can work with a wrongful death lawyer (many car accident attorneys have experience with wrongful death cases) to build a case.
 A qualified wrongful death attorney may help you recover end-of-life and other costs after your loved one’s passing.